Shaving legs for cycling: A grüum guide

 All of this aside, arguably the main reason why cyclists shave their legs is that, well, it’s just a thing that cyclists do.
 It’s natural to want to look the part when you really get into a sport or hobby, and in the world of cycling, having hair-free legs is like wearing an invisible badge of commitment.
 The fancy bike and the rest of the gear is all well and good, but nothing says “I’m a serious cyclist” quite like a pair of satin-smooth legs.

 We’d hope that falling off your bike isn’t a regular occurrence, and, let’s be honest, how often do you really go for sports massages?
 For the average amateur cyclist, leg shaving certainly isn’t a necessity.

 That being said, there’s certainly no harm in it either, so hey, if it makes you feel good then go for it!
 Channel your inner Hoy and flaunt those pins with pride.

 How to shave your legs for cycling

-Just like you wouldn’t jump straight into a full beard with a regular razor, if it’s your first time opting for a clean-shaven look, we’d recommend starting off with either an electric beard trimmer, or scissors if you don’t have one.
+Just like you wouldn’t jump straight into shaving a full beard with a regular razor, if it’s your first time opting for a clean-shaven look, we’d recommend starting off with either an electric beard trimmer or a pair of scissors.
 You’ll find the experience a whole lot easier if the hairs are trimmed down first.